moonwell-fi/moonwell-contracts-v2/README.md

 * [Safemath](src/core/SafeMath.sol)
 * All openzeppelin dependencies

+# Video Walkthroughs
+Videos of the codebase walkthrough can be found in the [videos](videos/) folder.

 # Additional Context

 The MultiRewardDistributor contains logic that is modified and heavily inspired by Compound Flywheel.
 Verifying the user rewards are properly calculated and this system cannot brick the rest of the instance is of utmost importance.